wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 import { ApplyCouponForm } from './ApplyCouponForm';
 ```

-You should see two import that don't exist yet, let's create them. `ShippingInfo.js` and `ApplyCouponForm.js` are components that will be used in the `CartPage` component to handle two particular actions:
+You should see two imports that don't exist yet.
+Let's create them. `ShippingInfo.js` and `ApplyCouponForm.js` are components that will be used in the `CartPage` component to handle two particular actions:

 First the `ShippingLocaleForm.js`.